telerik/xaml-docs/controls/radfluidcontentcontrol/fluidcontentcontrol-getting-started.md

 ## Setting up the Content Changing Mechanism

-There two mechanisms for changing the currently visible content.
+There are two mechanisms for changing the currently visible content.
 The default one is based on the size of the control.
 When it reaches a specific size range the content will be change accordingly.
 The second mechanism is manual.
 In this case you can manually set the __State__ property of the __RadFluidContentControl__.

 To enabled the size based mechanism set the __ContentChangeMode__ property of RadFluidContentControl to __Automatic__.
 You can control the size thresholds via the following properties.
 * __NormalToSmallThreshold__: The maximum size at which the control can be in Small state.
 When the control reaches this size it enters into Normal state.
 The default value of the property is *new Size(150, 150)*.